 top of page

 Journey, my six-year-old granddaughter, gripped my hand tightly as we walked into the slide park.
-She had been excited all week, pointing at pictures online, talking about which slide she wanted to try first.
-But now, standing at the entrance, staring up at the towering maze of colors and twists, her fingers squeezed mine a little harder.
+She had been excited all week, eagerly pointing at pictures online.
+She talked about which slide she wanted to try first.
+But now, standing at the entrance and staring up at the towering maze of colors and twists, her fingers squeezed mine a little harder.

 “Wow,” she whispered.

 She didn’t move toward the slides right away.
-Instead, she made her way to the little kids' area—a familiar playground-style slide and a climbing web.
-It was her way of testing the waters, making sure she could trust herself before taking on something bigger.
+Instead, Journey made her way to the little kids' area.
+It featured a playground-style slide and a climbing web.
+This was her way of testing the waters.
+She needed to ensure she could trust herself before taking on something bigger.

 Then, the moment came.
 She grabbed a mat and picked the yellow slide—the one that seemed the least intimidating.
 I watched her climb the stairs, each step slower than the last.
 When she reached the top, she froze.

-From below, I could see her tiny hands gripping the railing, her eyes scanning the long, steep slide ahead of her.
+From below, I could see her tiny hands gripping the railing.
+Her eyes scanned the long, steep slide ahead of her.
 Then, she turned and looked for me.
 Even from a distance, I could see the fear written all over her face.

 “I want to go back down,” she called out, her voice small.

 Other kids brushed past her, some barely stopping before launching themselves down the slide.
-Laughter and excited squeals filled the air.
-Journey pressed herself against the railing, unsure.
+They filled the air with laughter and excited squeals.
+Journey pressed herself against the railing, unsure of what to do.
+I didn’t push; instead, we waited.

-Journey didn’t answer right away, but I saw something shift.
+Journey didn’t respond right away, but I saw something shift.
 She watched another child go down—then another.
-And suddenly, she wasn’t gripping the railing as tightly.
+Suddenly, she wasn’t gripping the railing as tightly.

 For a split second, there was silence.
-And then—laughter.
-The kind that bubbles up when joy overpowers fear.
+Then—laughter erupted.
+It was the kind that bubbles up when joy overpowers fear.

 When she reached the bottom, she jumped up, her face beaming.
 “That was awesome!” she shouted.
-And just like that, the fear that had gripped her moments before was gone.
+Just like that, the fear that had gripped her moments before vanished.

 At the top of that yellow slide, she had every reason to turn back.
-It was high.
-It was fast.
-It was unknown.
-But the moment she saw someone else do it, the moment she allowed herself to believe she could, everything changed.
+It was high, it was fast, and it was unknown.
+But when she saw someone else do it, and allowed herself to believe she could, everything changed.

-How often do we stand at the top of our own “yellow slide” in life—hesitant, gripped by fear, tempted to turn back?
-Whether it’s changing careers, setting a boundary, or stepping into something unfamiliar, we feel the fear first.
-And like Journey, we often need to warm up, observe, or hear a little encouragement before we take the leap.
+How often do we stand at the top of our own “yellow slide” in life—hesitant, gripped by fear, and tempted to turn back?
+Whether it’s changing careers, setting boundaries, or stepping into something unfamiliar, we feel fear first.
+Like Journey, we often need to warm up, observe, or hear a little encouragement before we take the leap.

 Comments